FreddyTF/QuantumBiscuit/abstract.md

 Hardware optimization was achieved by running the program on a Quantum Computer with the highest Quantum Volume possible.

-By combining all of these techniques, the probability increased by 10%.
+By combining all of these techniques, the probability of the wanted result increased by 10%.